 Offshore Experience

 For anglers looking for deep-sea thrills, the offshore experience here is second to none.
-This type of Gulf fishing targets larger species like tuna, marlin, and amberjack.
+This type of Gulf fish targets larger species like tuna, marlin, and amberjack.
 With the right bait selection and fishing equipment, the action can be nonstop.

 Inshore Fishing